How Do You Make a Small Business More Profitable Without Raising Prices?

 MAKJournal Team

-20 Min Read
+18 Min Read

 Why Your Profit Margin Is Shrinking Even When Sales Look Fine

-Consider a simple example.
 A retail shop brings in $30,000 a month.
 After paying for stock, rent, staff, subscriptions, and a few costs the owner hasn’t reviewed in two years, the net margin sits at 8%.
 That’s $2,400 a month in actual profit.
 A modest, unnoticed jump in supplier costs combined with two loyal customers switching to a competitor could cut that to 5% without a single warning sign on the sales dashboard.

 Reduce Costs Without Reducing the Quality Your Customers Expect

-Renegotiate with Suppliers Before You Switch
+Renegotiate With Suppliers Before You Switch

 Most small business owners assume their supplier pricing is fixed.
 It usually isn’t.